cpbotha/cpbotha.github.io/content/posts/2004-06-23-washington-post-style-invitational-2004.md

   - Uncategorized

 ---
-Each year the Washington Post&#8217;s Style Invitational asks readers to pick a word from the dictionary, to add, remove or change a single letter and then to submit a suitable new definition.
-Below are this year&#8217;s winners.
+Each year the Washington Post’s Style Invitational asks readers to pick a word from the dictionary, to add, remove or change a single letter and then to submit a suitable new definition.
+Below are this year’s winners.
 Brilliant!

 **Intaxication:** Euphoria at getting a tax refund, which lasts until you realise it was your money to start with.